PetoLau/jekyll-now/_posts/2017-03-26-First-R-Slovakia-meetup.md

 ## Topics of the presentation

 The work on my **PhD. thesis** was the main topic of my presentation, which is still in progress.
 So, what kind of challenges did I tackle in the field of "mining" smart meter data?
 I am focused on **clustering of consumers** to produce more accurate forecasts of aggregated electricity consumption.
 For this task, it is crucial to choose most suitable forecast methods and representations of time series of electricity consumption, which are inputs to the clustering algorithm.
 I also spoke about **R** "tips and tricks", that can help to write more effective scripts for this task.
+Some ideas from the presentation are already published in scientific papers - you can check them in my [ResearchGate profile](https://www.researchgate.net/profile/Peter_Laurinec).

 The headlines of the presentation are as follows:
  * Introduction of R